 Key Issues: What’s at Stake?

 Read more about the issues that are at stake—and what could be decided by the 114th Congress on issues like Civil Rights and Civil Liberties and Immigration, and foreign policy issues like Palestine, Iraq, and Syria.

 AAI’s Congressional Scorecard tracks the actions and votes of every Member of Congress and Senator on key issues.
 You can go back as far as 2001 to see whether your representatives lived up to their promises.

 Stay Informed, Stay Engaged

-If you’d like to work on Yalla Vote—whether your organization wants to host a town hall or you’d like to volunteer for a get-out-the-vote phone bank—there’s a place for you in the campaign!
-Contact Hilary Robertson-Collado.
+If you’d like to work on Yalla Vote in 2014—whether your organization wants to host a town hall or you’d like to volunteer for a local voter registration event—there’s a place for you in the campaign!
+Contact Joan Hanna.

 This weekend, the Arab American Institute held a summit in Washington, D.C. to convene a significant group of Arab American leaders and activists from across the country.
 Over three days of programming, participants engaged in substantive conversations about organizing the Arab American community ahead of the 2016 presidential races.
 Read More »

 Fall Intern, 2014